 Drive back to Algiers airport

 We catch a domestic evening flight to Bechar, very close to the Moroccan border.

 We leave the airport to head toward Taghit.

-On the way there, we spot by the site of the rock painting of Taghit, here are found some well-preserved prehistorical paintings dating from 5000 years ago.
+This morning, we’ll start with the site of the rock painting of Taghit, here are found some well-preserved prehistorical paintings dating from 5000 years ago.